github-713/git-github/README.md

 # git-practice
-This is Login form practice repository
+This is Login form practice repository.